allenai/HyBayes/docs/MANUAL.md

 ***

-For a discussion on this model, including justfication and examples of usage refer to (kursche book chapter 24).
+For a discussion on this model, including justfication and examples of usage refer to (Chapter 24 in the book 'Doing Bayesian Data Analysis: A Tutorial with R, JAGS, and Stan', Second Edition, by John Kruschke (2015).).
 It is worth noting the implementation in pymc3 is inspired by the code given in [https://github.com/JWarmenhoven/DBDA-python].

 See a visualization of this model in Following Figure: